nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.md

 	NAME                                 READY     STATUS    RESTARTS   AGE
 	weblogic-operator-58d944d448-jxbph   1/1       Running   0          1m

+Before execute the last domain creation script you have to create the WebLogic admin credentials.
+The username and password credentials for access to the Administration Server must be stored in a Kubernetes secret in the same namespace that the domain will run in.
+The script does not create the secret in order to avoid storing the credentials in a file.
+To create the secret for this demo, issue the following command (you can change the password below, but don't forget later):

+	kubectl -n domain1 create secret generic domain1-weblogic-credentials --from-literal=username=weblogic --from-literal=password=welcome1

-The operator is running then execute the similar command for the WebLogic domain creation:
+Now execute a similar command for the WebLogic domain creation:

 	./create-weblogic-domain.sh -i create-weblogic-domain-inputs.yaml -o /PATH_TO/weblogic-output-directory
 	Input parameters being used